 We waited a long time for this.
 Without a working autopilot, we struggle to do long trips on board Sava.
 The crossing from Turks and Caicos to any island south is longer than a day.
 Which is why we hired Jeff to fly down from Florida to accompany us to our next destination.
 Our luck still being bad, as soon as we tried to leave, the engine conked.
-By the time we had a new part shipped from Florida, cleared through customs and replaced in the engine, it was almost exactly one week from when we originally tried to do the crossing.
+By the time we had a new part shipped from Florida, cleared through customs and replaced the engine, it was almost one week from when we originally tried to do the crossing.

 Waiting for a crossing weather window